LabyMod/labymod4-api-wiki/docs/pages/addon/setup/setup.md

 #### The Main with the Superclass

 We've written a Superclass for an easier and more convenient way to develop addons.
 By inheriting the class `LabyAddon`, everything is more straightforward.
-All you have to do is specify your configuration class (in our example, the class `ExampleConfiguration`, but more about that later) in 3 different places (the parts you need to replace are written in CAPS):
+All you have to do is specify your configuration class (in our example, the `ExampleConfiguration` class, but more about that later) in 3 different places (the parts you need to replace are written in CAPS):

  1. after declaring your main class by appending `extends LabyAddon<CONFIGURATION>`.
 After doing that, your IDE should either mark the other two places as errors or replace them automatically, but we'll show you anyhow
  2. in the head of the getter `configurationClass` by changing it to `Class<CONFIGURATION>`
  3. in the body of the same getter `configuraionClass` by changing the returned value to `CONFIGURATION.class`

-Looking at the method `enable`, you'll see we used a method called `registerSettingCategory``.
+Looking at the method `enable`, you'll see we used a method called `registerSettingCategory`.
 This method registers a new category in the LabyMod Settings, allowing users to enable/disable or configure other things regarding your Addon.

 Registering commands and listeners can be done by calling `registerListener` and `registerCommand` and providing the class (which will then be injected by us with the help of Guice, more on that
 <a href="#FINAL_LINK_HERE">here</a>) or by providing the already initialized object.